k6chan/club-next-site-2022/README.md

 ## Credits

-Original 2022-2023 website programmed by Kaitlyn Chan; designed by Jasmine Macy and Kaitlyn Chan.
+Original 2022 website programmed by Kaitlyn Chan and was designed by Jasmine Macy and Kaitlyn Chan.